DataDog/integrations-core/vault/README.md

 | `<INIT_CONFIG>`      | blank or `{}`                            |
 | `<INSTANCE_CONFIG>`  | `{"api_url": "http://%%host%%:8200/v1"}` |

+`INSTANCE_CONFIG` need to be customized depending on your vault authentication config.
+See example in Host section above.

 #### Log Collection

 _Available for Agent versions >6.0_